MateuszDrzakowski/it-app-project-frontend/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 !!!!!!!!!!!!!!!!!!
 IMPORTANT !!!!!!!!!!!!!!!!
-In files
+In files <br />
-src/app/shared/configurationURL.ts
+src/app/shared/configurationURL.ts <br />
-AND
+AND <br />
-src/app/shared/authentication.service.spec.ts
+src/app/shared/authentication.service.spec.ts <br />
-is stored configuration of the URLs to the backend server.
+is stored configuration of the URLs to the backend server. <br />
 Adjust backendAddress property accordingly to your backend running server address in order to communicate properly betwen the front and the backend.
 !!!!!!!!!!!!!!!!!!!!!!!!